Order of Zolfaghar

-The Order of Zolfaghar (نشان ذوالفقار, Neshan-e Zolfaghar) is the highest military honour of Iran.
+The Order of Zolfaghar (نشان ذوالفقار) is the highest military honour of Iran.
 It was established in 1856 as the Decoration of the Commander of the Faithful, by Naser al-Din Shah Qajar.
 In 1925, it was given its current name by Reza Shah.
 It is the pinnacle of the imperial honours system, limited to the sovereign and those who had performed outstanding acts of patriotism.

 History

 Founded during the Qajar era in 1856, the Decoration of the Commander of the Faithful was created by Naser al-Din Shah Qajar to commemorate the recapture of Herat.
 During the Pahlavi era in 1925, Reza Shah made it an exclusively military order and renamed it the Order of Zolfaghar after Zulfiqar, the two-pointed sword of Ali, the son-in-law of prophet Muhammad.

 The original Star of the Order comprised an enameled five-pointed star, with an inscription representing Imam Ali on a red boss in the center, mounted over two crossed curved Zolfaghar swords and a sunburst of rays, as seen in the traditional Lion and Sun symbol.

 The Star of the Islamic Republic is larger, simpler and more stylised, comprising a golden eight-pointed star within a silver eight-pointed star; stylised inscriptions on the stars provide decoration and contrast.

 The Order of Zolfaghar consists of three classes: